luciotato/LiteScript/devel/source/v0.8/Parser.lite.md

             .project.setCompilerVar words[1],false
             return false

-ifdef, #ifndef, #else and #endif should be the first thing on the line

         if line.indexOf("#endif") is 0, .throwErr 'found "#endif" without "#ifdef"' if line.indexOf("#else") is 0, .throwErr 'found "#else" without "#ifdef"'